Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 This is a Python script that sets up a Telegram bot using the python-telegram-bot library, which communicates with OpenAI's GPT-3 API to generate responses to user messages.

 The bot responds to any message sent to it by generating a response using the last five messages in the conversation history as a prompt for the GPT-3 API.
-The bot can also start a new conversation, stop the current conversation and delete context, and display a list of available commands.
+The bot can also start a new conversation, stop the current conversation and delete context, generate an image using DALL-E, and display a list of available commands.
 The list of allowed users is read from a file and can be configured to limit access to the bot.

+## Update April, 19 2023
+* Added support for generating images using DALL-E.
+* Split bot.py into separate files according to their role.
+* Added the ability to customize bot settings by setting environment variables.
+* Updated the README.md file to reflect these changes.

 ## Update April, 17 2023
 * Added command for setting from the menu